jmxisnext/test-portfolio/README.md

-# test-portfolio
+# James Martin's Portfolio

-This is my PRO test portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.